 Phantom units will be paid in the Partnership's common units, and distribution equivalent rights will be paid in cash during the term of the award.
 The vesting of both the performance unit and phantom unit awards is contingent upon the executive's employment with us on the vesting date.
-Notwithstanding the foregoing: (i) in the event the executive's employment is terminated due to death or disability, we terminate the executive's employment other than for cause within two years following a change in control, or the executive terminates his employment with us for good reason within two years following a change in control, the awards will vest; and (ii) in the event the executive's employment is terminated due to retirement, a portion of the awards will vest upon their retirement based on the number of days during the three-year vesting period that they are employed by us.
+Notwithstanding the foregoing: (i) in the event the executive's employment is terminated due to death or disability, we terminate the executive's employment other than for cause within two years following a change in control, or the executive terminates his employment with us for good reason within two years following a change in control, the awards will vest; and (ii) in the event the executive's employment is terminated due to retirement, performance units will vest following the conclusion of the performance period based on the number of days during the three-year vesting period that they are employed by us and adjusted for performance achievement.